 Our Pastoral System is based on the Form Tutor who takes responsibility for their form – usually between 20 and 25 students – and is responsible for monitoring their academic progress and welfare.
 Form Tutors are supported by Heads of Year.
 The Form Tutor develops a strong form identity and spirit of unity.
-Students are encouraged to co-operate with each other and work as a team in many areas of School life.
+Students are encouraged to grow and develop through these key areas:

 Our partnership with students encompasses Year Councils where students and staff meet to discuss events and initiatives.
 Students at Le Rocquier are very good at proposing improvements to the school!

 Specialists – not Form Tutors – teach PSE and help students in their personal development.

 Project Trident work experience is well established.
 A number of students go on to complete the Personal Challenge and Community Service parts of the Award.
 All three sections lead to the coveted Trident Gold Award, gained by some of our students.